jdmar3/inls718/_posts/2017-04-11-make-it-pretty-prototyping-for-stakeholders.md

 - {% reference Nielsen2003-bq %}
 - {% reference Farrell2015-rj %}

-We will watch these two videos on rapid prototyping in class.
+We will watch several of the videos in this 3-part series on prototyping from Google.

+The first deals with paper prototyping:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JMjozqJS44M?ecver=1" frameborder="0" allowfullscreen></iframe>

+The second looks at translating into screen prototypes:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KWGBGTGryFk?ecver=1" frameborder="0" allowfullscreen></iframe>